huntdatacenter/docs/docs/contribute.md

 However, we know it's frustrating when you don't find the instant fix to your problem at hand!
 So help us carry the torch to new lab users by sharing your tips and tricks.
 Here are a few ways to help out:

+## 1. Improve current content

-(1) **Improve current content**.
-Improve the text directly on a page by clicking the "Help us improve this page!"-link at the bottom of each page (require a Gitlab account), or contact us directly with the improvements.
+Improve the text directly on a page by clicking the `Help us improve this page!` link at the bottom of each page (requires a Gitlab account), or contact us directly with improvements.

-(2) **Suggest new content**.
+## 2. Suggest new content

 We appreciate suggestions for new content that will help your fellow researchers fly.

-(3) **Help out on Slack**.
+## 3. Help out on Slack

 Participate in discussions to both help and learn from fellow users in topic related channels.

 Let's become stronger together.